duckietown/duckietown-manual/src/10-setup/00-computer/installing-ubuntu-on-your-computer.md

 To install Ubuntu, follow this [Ubuntu Desktop Installation Tutorial](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).

-## A note on other operating systems
+## A Note on Other Operating Systems

-Duckietown can work with other operating system such as Windows or macOS, but it will require extra work in addition to the instructions shown in this manual.
+It is possible that Duckietown can work with other operating system such as Windows or macOS, but it will require extra work in addition to the instructions shown in this manual.

 The Duckietown staff is unfortunately able to provide help only for the officially supported OS.